-Prior to coming to Carrollton Mr. Carr was the band director at South Paulding High School where the band program consistently earned superior ratings at both concert and marching festivals.
+Prior to coming to Carrollton Mr. Carr was the band director at South Paulding High School, where he was named the 2014 Teacher of the Year.
+The band program consistently earned superior ratings at both concert and marching festivals.
 Under his direction the South Paulding High School Band performed at the Georgia State University’s Georgia Bands of Distinction Honor Clinic in 2010; the University of Georgia’s January Festival for Concert Bands in 2013; and was invited to perform in 2014 at the Georgia Music Educator’s Association In-Service Conference in Savannah, Georgia; and the SouthEastern United States Band Clinic hosted by Troy University.
 Additionally, the SPHS marching band was invited to perform in the London New Year’s Day Parade in 2015 under his leadership at South Paulding.

 Previous to his tenure at South Paulding High School, Mr. Carr earned his Masters of Music Performance in Wind Band Conducting where he studied with Dr. Robert J. Ambrose.
 Serving as a graduate assistant he had the privilege to conduct the Georgia State University Wind Orchestra, direct the Panther Basketball Band, and assist with the Wind Ensemble.
 Before studying at GSU he earned his Bachelor of Music degree in Music Education and Clarinet Performance at the University of West Georgia.
 While at UWG he served as an assistant in the music office, the band office, and as drum major of the marching band.